REGULATIONS AND RULES FOR CHAMPIONSHIPS AND COMPETITIONS UNDER THE CONTROL OF THE

 1.8 Entrants for the Champion of Champions Competition shall be the previous year’s winners in their Club Four-

 1.8.1 If a player who has been entered by his Club (A) for the Champion of Champions competition leaves that club during the closed season and joins a new club (B) he is automatically disqualified from the competition.
-Club (A) may however enter their four-
+Club (A) may however enter their four bowls singles runner-

 1.9 Clubs may enter only one team for the County Challenge Cup, but may enter as many teams as they wish for the County Two Rink competition.

-1.10 Club Secretaries shall submit the individual entry forms under cover of the summary form provided (which shall include the club’s own entries in County Competitions) with the total fees payable in one cheque or by direct bank transfer, to reach the relevant section competition secretary or GBA bank account no later than 31st October of the preceding year.
+1.10 Club Secretaries shall submit the individual entry forms under cover of the summary form provided (which shall include the club’s own entries in County Competitions) with the total fees payable in one cheque or by direct bank transfer, to reach the Competition Secretary or GBA bank account no later than 31st October of the preceding year.

 1.11 Late entries will only be accepted if, in the opinion of the County Competition Secretary, there are sufficient extenuating circumstances.